SSGSkyer/Starbyte/README.md

 Game development kit for use in Fusion (Clickteam Fusion 2.5), built from the engine Not So Simple Sonic Worlds.

-Objective: Recreate the gameplay mechanics of Sonic games so that it merges classic and modern gameplay and opens up room for other types of gameplay.
+Objective: Bring a more fluid gameplay with fast mechanics and, at the same time, make room for easy code exploration.

 ### [Portuguese / Português]

 Kit de desenvolvimento para uso em Fusion (ClickTeam Fusion 2.5), construido a partir da engine Not So Simple Sonic Worlds.

-Objetivo: Recriar a mecânica de gameplay dos jogos da série Sonic, de modo que ela faça a fusão da jogabilidade clássica com moderna, além de abrir espaço para outros tipos de jogabilidade.
+Objetivo: Trazer uma gameplay mais fluída com mecânicas rápidas e, ao mesmo tempo, abrir espaço para a fácil exploração do código.

 ------------------------------------------------------------------------------------------------------------------------------------------